-There should be a written lease agreement.
+There should be a written lease agreement (see Appendix D for suggested lease agreement template.)
 As this is a building being shared, the lease agreement must describe the respective expectations and responsibilities of the church and of the tenant group.